vishutorvi/Machine-Learning/Readme.md

-# Predicting sentiment from product reviews
+# Project 1: Predicting sentiment from product reviews

 The goal of this project is to explore logistic regression and feature engineering with existing GraphLab Create functions.
 In this project i have Implemented